-The grass-roots level is where real change can be delivered that makes a difference to people's lives.
+The grass-roots level is where real change can be delivered to lives.
 Making the most of the assets to be found in our diverse places, and continuing to develop the capacity of citizens and communities, will support self-help and independence, address inequalities and improve outcomes.